 Day 1: Trip Start in Oslo

 We’ll meet at the Oslo Airport before hopping on Norway’s world-class public transport.
-At our campsite just outside the city, we’ll start to get to know one another as we learn basic camping skills, review gear and look at the two weeks ahead of us.
+At our campsite just outside the city, we’ll get to know one another as we learn basic camping skills, review gear and look at the two weeks ahead of us.

 Days 2 & 3: Explore Bergen

 On our first morning together, we’ll take a stunning train ride across the country to Bergen, Norway’s west coast hub.
 In the city, we’ll have time to explore a famous fish market before heading to our accommodations outside of Bergen.
 The next day, we’ll gear up for our first hike as a group, in Bergen’s Seven Mountains.
-With sweeping views of the city and the sea beyond, we’ll start to yearn for the wilds of Norway.
+With sweeping views of the city and the sea beyond, we’ll start to yearn for the wild lands of Norway.

-Days 4-7: Sea Kayak the Fjord
+Days 4-7: Sea Kayak the Fjords

 Working with professional guides, we’ll learn basic kayak paddling and safety skills.
 We’ll set off from the small Nordic village of Flåm and explore the sheer cliffs of the world-famous fjords, camping each night at sites on the water.
 We’ll learn about marine life in the area and the important role that the sea plays in Norwegian culture.
 The final leg of our kayaking trip will be through a UNESCO World Heritage Site, Nærøyfjord.